gasparschott/obsidian-mark-open-files/README.md

 • Clicking a marker will make the corresponding leaf active.

-• The marker can be positioned after (default) or before the file name via the Settings.
+• The marker can be positioned before or after (default) the file name, or aligned to the left or right side of the file explorer via the Settings.

 <img src="assets/mark-open-files.gif" style="width:672px;" alt="Basic usage example" />